archway-network/archway-docs/docs/overview/about.md

 #### Governance Rewards

 A recent trend has dapps issuing governance tokens to incentivize and bootstrap early communities.
 This token distribution has proved to be very successful in a number of cases,  despite the dapp not having any clear mechanism for value capture for fees or revenues.
-Some of these tokens merely grant voting rights, but have still been the subject of intense growth due to speculation of future utility of the dapp or potential rights to cash flows by governance token holders.
+Some of these tokens merely grant voting rights, but have still been the subject of intense growth due to speculation of the future utility of the dapp or potential rights to cash flows by governance token holders.

 In the Archway model, dapp developers can redistribute their share of network rewards directly to their governance token holders, subject to local securities laws.
 The Archway model turns standard governance tokens into productive, yield-generating assets.